OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-This will launch GRASS GUI.
+This will launch GRASS with our brand new GUI written in wxPython.
+The old Tcl/Tk GUI is still available if you prefer to use that; you can start it by typing ``g.gui --ui`` on the command line.

 If you are on a netbook with a very small display (800x600 resolution) the startup screen might get a little scrunched and the [Start GRASS] button hidden behind the location and mapset lists.
 If this happens to